spapas/spapas.github.io/content/django-unpoly.md

 }
 ```

-This checks if the value is an event *or* `:peel`; this is the value that is passed when the overlay is dismissed because we use the `up-lyer='root'` from the delete form.
+This checks if the value is an event *or* `:peel`; this is the value that is passed when the overlay is dismissed because we use the `up-layer='root'` from the delete form.

 ## Improving interaction with Django packages

 There are two very important packages that I use on almost all my projects: [django-tables2](https://django-tables2.readthedocs.io/en/latest/) and [django-filter](https://django-filter.readthedocs.io/en/stable/).
 You can see these in action at the `/core/tf/` path on the demo app.
 You'll see that:

-* Filtering is instant (when enter a character it will filter without the need to submit the form explicitly )
+* Filtering is instant (when entering a character it will filter without the need to submit the form explicitly )
 * The row detail links open in an overlay
 * Sorting and pagination are handled by unpoly (so they don't do full page reloads)